LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Jan 9)

+## (Jan 8)

 - i really need to have a version of `@struct` that lets you use the normal top level declaration syntax so you don't have to go around switching semicolons to commas. this is super dumb.
+- added `#reexport` which is like `pub use` so you can have internal dependencies without letting people depend on importing you to get other random stuff.
+- simplified how const-fields in structs are represented. now they just point at a scope so you don't need everyone who wants to iterate over runtime fields to think about that which was getting really annoying for the rest of the compiler.
+- attempting to resolve blocks lazily but have to renumber scopes more aggressivly, so kinda backed out of that. i got as far as it mostly working if i didn't stop at function declarations which meant it was slower, but that version fixed `// TODO: compiler bug? do we really want you to be able to bind to chunks which is declared lower in the scope?`, so that's interesting. i'll come back to that but for now a small vacation.
+- examples/edit.fr: multiple text boxes
+- renamed some io functions to make it clear that they `_or_crash`

 ## (Jan 7)